dhairyachaturvedi10/FORENDROID-Digital_Forensics_Triage_Suite/README.md

 *Option B: Live Device Extraction*
 Ensure the target Android device is powered on, unlocked, and has USB Debugging enabled.

+*Note: Make sure to change the password and database names in server.js, and all other manual information as well.*

 Connect the device to your machine via USB.